psreed/centos8migrate/README.md

 Estimated runtime for this task is ~17mins on a 2CPU, 2GB RAM minimal "Server with GUI installation" with access to a 1000MBit/s internet connection.

 ### to_alma_linux

 This task will convert CentOS 8 hosts to Alma Linux 8, performing a reboot on completion.

+Estimated runtime for this task is ~26mins on a 2CPU, 2GB RAM minimal "Server with GUI installation" with access to a 1000MBit/s internet connection.

 ### to_rocky

 This task will convert CentOS 8 hosts to Rocky Linux 8, performing a reboot on completion.

+Estimated runtime for this task is ~26mins on a 2CPU, 2GB RAM minimal "Server with GUI installation" with access to a 1000MBit/s internet connection.